ansys/scade-git/doc/source/getting_started/index.rst

 Install in user mode
 --------------------
-The following steps are necessary for installing Ansys SCADE Git extensions in user mode.
-If you want to contribute to Ansys SCADE Git extensions, see :ref:`contribute_scade_git` for installing in developer mode.
+The following steps are necessary for installing Ansys SCADE Git Extensions in user mode.
+If you want to contribute to Ansys SCADE Git Extensions, see :ref:`contribute_scade_git` for installing in developer mode.

 #.
-Before installing Ansys SCADE Git extensions in user mode, run this command to ensure that
+Before installing Ansys SCADE Git Extensions in user mode, run this command to ensure that
    you have the latest version of `pip`_:

    .. code:: bash

       python -m pip install -U pip

 #.
-Install Ansys SCADE Git extensions with this command:
+Install Ansys SCADE Git Extensions with this command:

    .. code:: bash